 Bracing provides support while leaning your kayak: 1) more aggressive boat handling during turns; and 2) involves several recovery strokes/maneuvers to avoid capsizes.
 Mastering bracing strokes is also fundamental for developing good roll recover techniques.

 A bracing stroke helps regain stability as you lean past your capsizing point - that point at which your center of gravity is beyond the boat’s capsizing threshold.

 The three components of a brace are: 1) proper position of the blade; 2) stopping the capsize movement; and 3) returning to a stable position.
 There are five types of bracing strokes:

-Low - Paddle is held with hands higher than elbows; the back of the blade is used to push against the surface.
+Low - Paddle is held with hands lower than elbows; the back of the blade is used to push against the surface.
 This is a quick motion that provides an instant of resistance as you counter by leaning self/boat back to a stable, upright position.

 High - Hands positioned higher than elbows; the power face of the paddle is presented to the surface.
 The high brace provides more leverage and support and enables the paddler additional paddling/stroke maneuvering for other bracing options.

 Extended - The low/high brace keep hands in normal positions; for extended, the outside hand grips the paddle blade while the bracing side is extended even further into the lean to provide more support and leverage.

 Slap - Executing a slap on the water’s surface using your paddle blade provides a critical moment of resistance, enabling you resume a stable position.
 The slap is typically initiated during the high (or low) brace at the surface.
 The support from the “slap” can be extended with additional sweeping/power strokes as needed.